-The 75th Annual Golden Globe Awards will take over Beverly Hills in January when Seth Meyers hosts the iconic show.
-But while we're used to obsessing over every red carpet dress, celebrity couple, and acceptance speech from the glamorous night, there are two facts about the show that might surprise you.
+While we're used to obsessing over every red carpet dress, celebrity couple, and acceptance speech from the glamorous Golden Globe Awards, there are two facts about the show that might surprise you.
 The focus has obviously always been on honoring achievements in filmmaking, but the reason the show was created in the first place is both heartbreaking and beautiful.

 The show is run by the Hollywood Foreign Press Association, and the group of journalists that formed the organization back in the 1940s wanted to do something to distract the American people from the war.
 After the attack on Pearl Harbor in December 1941, the journalists formed the organization and gave it the slogan, "Unity Without Discrimination of Religion or Race."